Tuesday freight train derailment under investigation

 The Long Island Rail Road and its Queens-based freight carrier are investigating the cause of a train derailment near Jamaica Tuesday night.

 Two cars of a westbound New York and Atlantic Railway (NYAR) freight train came off the rails just east of Jamaica shortly before 11:30 p.m.
 Tuesday, according to LIRR and NYAR officials.
-The train remained derailed as of Friday afternoon.
+LIRR spokesman Andrei Berman said the railroad expected to have the train cleared from the tracks by Friday night..

 "NYAR is working closely with LIRR to rerail the cars," NYAR spokesman Don Miller said in a statement.
 "The cause is currently being reviewed."